North American power transmission grid: Quebec Interconnection

 The Quebec Interconnection is one of the three minor alternating-current (AC) electrical grids in North America.

 The Quebec Interconnection covers all of the Province of Quebec and operates at an average system frequency of 60 Hz.
 It connects 18 systems in the US and Canada to one electric utility company: Hydro-Québec.
 It is operated as an independent AC grid for physical reasons.

 The Quebec Interconnection is tied to the Eastern Interconnection with four high-voltage direct current power transmission lines (DC ties), and with one variable-frequency transformers (VFTs) line, which isolate the unsynchronized AC frequencies of each side.

 Alaska Interconnection

 The Alaska Interconnection is one of the three minor alternating-current (AC) electrical grids in North America.

-It is composed of two grids isolated from each other and from the rest of North American grids.
+It is composed of two grids isolated from each other as well as from the rest of North American grids, so there is not actually, physically, an Alaska Interconnection.

 Proposed improvements

 Thirty-seven states plus the District of Columbia took some action to modernize electric grids in the first quarter of 2017, according to the North Carolina Clean Energy Technology Center.
 The states did so to make electricity systems "more resilient and interactive".
 The most common actions that states took were "advanced metering infrastructure deployment" (19 states did this), smart grid deployment and "time-varying rates for residential customers".

 Legislatively, in the first quarter of the year 82 relevant bills were introduced in different parts of the United States.
 At the close of the quarter, most of the bills remained pending.
 For example, legislators in Hawaii introduced a bill that would create an energy storage tax credit.
 In California, the state Senate had a bill that would "create a new energy storage rebate program".

 In August 2018, Advanced Energy Economy (AEE) and Citizens for Responsible Energy Solutions Forum (CRES Forum) published a policy paper that gave five recommendations on ways to modernize the U.S. electric power grid.
 These recommendations are to streamline the federal permit process for advanced energy projects; encourage grid planners to consider alternatives to investment in transmission; allow energy storage and energy efficiency to compete with additional energy generation; allow large customers to choose their own sources of electricity; and allow utilities and consumers to benefit from cloud computing software.

 In 2019, NREL calculated that new transmission between the grids could benefit consumers by a factor of 2.5 relative to the transmission investment.

 A 2022 study by National Grid plc and Hitachi Energy indicates that installing charging infrastructure for fleet electrification will require location-specific upgrades to the US electrical grid.